Ransomware Protection: Prevention and Recovery Guide

 What to Do If Infected

 If you suspect a ransomware infection, immediately disconnect the affected device from the network by unplugging the LAN cable and disabling Wi-Fi to prevent the malware from spreading.
 Do not pay the ransom.
-According to FBI statistics, only about 65% of organizations that paid actually recovered their data fully, and some were attacked again after payment.
+There are documented cases where the decryption key never arrived, where only part of the data came back, and where the victim was attacked again after paying - payment does not guarantee recovery.
 Paying also funds the attackers' operations.

 For a comprehensive overview of the consequences of a security breach, see what happens when you get hacked.